 Government agencies usually mail replacement vital documents.
 But if your home was destroyed in a disaster, you might not be able to get your mail.
 Contact your local post office and ask if you can pick up your mail there or request to have your mail forwarded to a temporary location.

-After an emergency, such as a hurricane or tornado, gas stations may raise gas prices to levels that are very high, unreasonable, and unfair.
+After a disaster, such as a hurricane or tornado, gas stations may raise gas prices to levels that are very high, unreasonable, and unfair.
 This is called price gouging and it is illegal.
 If you believe that you are a victim of price gouging, contact your state attorney general.